JacobSandin/audio-to-srt-toolkit/FAQ.md

 2. Reduce audio quality (use 16-bit instead of 24-bit)
 3. Process shorter audio segments (split long recordings)
 4. Skip preprocessing if you've already processed the audio: `--skip-preprocessing`

+### Q: How does GPU memory affect Demucs vocal separation performance?

+The toolkit automatically optimizes Demucs settings based on your GPU memory:

+- **For GPUs with >8GB VRAM**: Uses `--no-split` to process the entire audio at once for best quality
+- **For GPUs with 4-8GB VRAM**: Uses `--segment 30` for 30-second segments (good balance of speed and memory usage)
+- **For GPUs with <4GB VRAM**: Uses `--segment 10` for 10-second segments (memory-efficient but slower)
+- **For CPU processing**: Uses `--segment 8` for 8-second segments (prevents memory issues)

+These settings are automatically applied when GPU is detected, but you can override them by modifying the `preprocessor.py` file if needed.

+### Q: Why does Demucs fail with "ValueError: Given length X is longer than training length Y"?

+This error occurs with the default `htdemucs` model (Hybrid Transformer Demucs) which has limitations on the maximum audio length it can process.
+The toolkit automatically uses the `mdx_extra_q` model instead, which handles longer files better.

+If you want to use a different Demucs model:

+1. Edit `preprocessor.py` and modify the `-n` parameter in the Demucs command
+2. Available models include:
+   - `mdx_extra_q` (default in our toolkit): Better for longer files
+   - `htdemucs`: Latest model, best quality for short files
+   - `mdx_q`: Older model with good performance
+   - `mdx`: Original model

+For very long audio files, you may also need to increase the segment size or process the file in smaller chunks.